News & Events

 If you have any family stories about this sad event, please get in touch with the Friends of Kennington Park.
 Marietta was recently contacted by someone whose grandparents both died in the air raid shelter on 15 October 1940.
 RIP.

-The departure of the Friendsfest event from the park last autumn left a mud bath and the field is still recovering.
-The good news is that more work was done to repair the patchy grass on the south field.
-Lambeth reported on the work of Rudy and his team to reinstate the area:
+The departure of the Friendsfest event from the park last autumn left a mud bath and it took many months for the south field to recover with a lot of work by Rudy and his team from Lambeth to repair and reinstate the field.

 LOOS IN THE PARK